 Quick Response Grants

-The Quick Response Grant program is open 4 times each year during the following months: February, May, August and November.
-Applications submitted by midnight on the last Sunday of each applicable month are collated for assessment and announced within ten working days.
+The Quick Response Grant program is open 10 times each year during the following months: February, March, April, May, June, July, August, September, October and November.
+Applications submitted by 11:59pm on the last day of each month.

 NSW Small Project Grants (Quick Response)

 Create NSW are offering Small Project Grants to support the creation, development and presentation of new work and professional development or promotion for NSW-based professional artists and arts and cultural workers.
 Artists can apply for between $500 and $5000 towards their project.

 Applications for Small Project Grants are open on an ongoing basis.

 Important: The Small Project Grants Program will be closed from 28 November 2022 to 13 January 2023 due to the office closure at the end of the year.
 In addition, the Program will close on Monday 22 May 2023 for the end of the 22/23 financial year.
 Application opening dates for the 2023/24 financial year will be provided once they are confirmed.